elopio/docs/source/index.md

 `$ cd augur`

 Once this has been done, Augur's dependencies will need to be installed.
-This can be done using either `npm` or `yarn`.
+This can be done using `npm` or `yarn`.
 Both methods are detailed in the next sections.

 If you plan on submitting a pull request to the Augur Project, please be sure to read through the [Contributing](#contributing) section of these documents before submitting the request.